-- Where a taxpayer has used a private motor vehicle for transportation other than in respect of B5, and accurate records of qualifying kilometres are kept, SARS will accept the estimate of the expenses incurred by using the rate per kilometre prescribed by the Minister of Finance under paragraph 4 of the Income Tax Regulation titled "Fixing of rate per kilometre in respect of motor vehicles". - Travelling must be to the nearest place where the goods or services can be acquired, serviced or repaired. - Transportation costs incurred and paid in respect of transporting care attendants from home to work or vice versa do not qualify.
+- Where a taxpayer has used a private motor vehicle for transportation other than that which is listed under B5, and accurate records of qualifying kilometres are kept, SARS will accept the estimate of the expenses incurred by using the rate per kilometre prescribed by the Minister of Finance under paragraph 4 of the Income Tax Regulation titled "Fixing of Rate per Kilometre in respect of Motor Vehicles". - Travelling must be to the nearest place where the goods or services can be acquired, serviced or repaired. - Transportation costs incurred and paid in respect of transporting care attendants from home to work or vice versa do not qualify. - Where you are using your own transport, for example, your car, plane or boat etc no expenses will be allowable in respect of B5.